MNCEDISIMNCWABE/AI-Chatbot-for-Personal-Portfolio/README.md

 - Degrees, institutions, certifications
 - Blog posts I've written
 - Contact details
-- Testimonials I received from previous or current collegues
+- Testimonials I received from previous or current colleagues

 ### How to setup